eprog2014/eprog2014.github.io/_posts/2014-11-13-class-invariants.md

 What are class invariants?
 ===========================

-A class invariant specifies a consistency requirement for all objects of a certain class.
+Invariants of a class specify consistency requirements for all its objects.

 One such requirement can either be met or violated by an object.
 Consequently, a requirement is expressed by a `boolean expression`.